cfw-guide/dsi.cfw.guide/_pages/en_US/h2testw-(windows).md

 ### Instructions

 1. Extract the h2testw archive anywhere on your computer.
-2. With your SD card inserted into your computer, run `h2testw.exe`
+2. With your SD card inserted into your computer, run `h2testw.exe`.
-3. Select "English"
+3. Select your prefered viewing Language.
-4. Click "Select target"
-5. Select your SD card's drive letter
+4. Set your SD card's drive letter as your target.
-6. Ensure "all available space" is selected
+5. Ensure "all available space" is selected.
-7. Click "Write + Verify"
+6. Click "Write + Verify".
 - Wait until the process is completed

 ___